LedgerProject/safepkt-server/README.md

 - `SOURCE_DIRECTORY` - the directory where the backend will upload source codes to,
 - `RVT_DIRECTORY` - the directory where the [rust verifications tools](https://github.com/project-oak/rust-verification-tools) have been cloned,
 - `RVT_DOCKER_IMAGE` - the name of a container image pulled from a [registry](https://hub.docker.com/repository/docker/thierrymarianne/contrib-rvt_r2ct-llvm-11) or [built manually](https://project-oak.github.io/rust-verification-tools/about.html),
+- `VERIFICATION_SCRIPT` - Path to shell verification script
+- `UID_GID` - uid and gid of system user running commands in container

 ## Build the project